What is electrical engineering?

 What do people go on to do?

-Typical employers for electrical engineers are consultancies, the Civil Service, telecommunication, engineering, computing, construction, energy, manufacturing, transport and utilities companies and the armed forces.
+Typical employers for electrical engineers are consultancies, the Civil Service or government, telecommunication, engineering, computing, construction, energy, manufacturing, transport and utilities companies and the armed forces.
 As computer and mobile technology is developing, they become the main areas where more electrical engineers are wanted.
 But you can also choose to work on a freelance basis.

 As an electrical engineer, your workplace will vary from laboratories to offices and building sites depending on the project and the stage of the project you’re focusing on.